 The Peter K. O'Rourke Special Achievement Awards recognize notable achievements in the field of highway safety by individuals, coalitions, organizations, nonprofit groups, businesses, media, government agencies, universities, or programs.
 Submissions may include traffic safety programs, plans or legislation in areas including – but not limited to – occupant protection, impaired driving, speeding or aggressive driving, driver distraction, law enforcement, traffic records, emergency medical services and bicyclist, motorcyclist, or pedestrian safety.

-Nominations for the 2019 O'Rourke Awards are open through April 12, 2019.
+Nominations for the 2019 O'Rourke Awards closed April 12, 2019.
 The award will be presented on Tuesday, August 27 at the GHSA 2019 Annual Meeting in Anaheim, California.

 About Peter K. O'Rourke (1943 - 1996)